Bl4DEx/HA_FixNegativeStatistics/README.md

 ### File *core.restore_state*
 This file holds all the last valid values of your entities.
 The Riemann Sum Integration uses this value to calculate the next state for the table *states*

+### New with version 2.1.0
+This script also tries to fix entities that are not Riemann Sum Entities and skips the steps which are not required
+**This is an untested feature!**